 - Cell phone.
-School campus policy: (1) should not be seen, heard, or otherwise used in any way from 8:00am until 3:00pm and (2) must be put away in lockers or backpacks out of reach and out of sight (not in pockets on or under desks). - Laptops and tablets.
+Only high school students are permitted to bring cell phones to campus.
+School campus policy: (1) cell phones should not be seen, heard, or otherwise used in any way from 8:00am until 3:00pm and (2) must be put away in lockers or backpacks out of reach and out of sight (not in pockets on or under desks). - Laptops and tablets.
 School campus policy: teacher-directed use in classes only - Headphones/earphones (teacher-directed use in classes only, otherwise not allowed on person during school hours): wireless earphones are not permitted at any time during the school day - Hand-held game consoles: not permitted at all on campus